Lowell Creek Diversion Tunnel

 The Lowell Creek Diversion Tunnel is a flood control project located in Seward, Alaska, United States.
 The project was constructed to alleviate flooding of Lowell Creek in Seward.
 It was the first flood control project completed by the United States Army Corps of Engineers in Alaska.

 Originally, Lowell Creek ran through Seward along what is now Jefferson Street.
-Beginning with the town's establishment in 1903, the fast-moving stream produced one to three severe floods a year until the tunnel was built in 1939.
+Beginning with the town's establishment in 1903, the fast-moving stream produced one to three severe floods each year until the tunnel was built in 1939.
 The floods carried large amounts of debris from the mountains; one flood deposited 10,000 cubic yards in an 11-hour period in 1935.

 In 1927 the Alaska Railroad constructed a small diversion dam and flume to carry debris down Jefferson Street to drain into Resurrection Bay.
 However, by 1937 these structures had deteriorated beyond repair.
 Consequently, the Army Corps of Engineers began construction of the new project in August 1939.
 The project consisted of: